python-hyper/h2/docs/source/basic-usage.rst

 ===============================================

-This document explains how to get started writing fully-fledged HTTP/2 implementations using Hyper-h2.
+This document explains how to get started writing fully-fledged HTTP/2 implementations using Hyper-h2 as the underlying protocol stack.
 It covers the basic concepts you need to understand, and talks you through writing a very simple HTTP/2 server.

 This document assumes you're moderately familiar with writing Python, and have *some* understanding of how computer networks work.
 If you don't, you'll find